MtnDewIt/Shader-Debug-Files/README.md

 https://github.com/Beatthezombie/HaloShaderGenerator
 https://github.com/TheGuardians/TagTool

-Below is a detailed breakdown of all changes and modifications which have been applied to the HLSL code included in this repository.
+Below is a detailed breakdown of all changes and modifications that have been applied to the HLSL code included in this repository.
 #

 &nbsp;